Generic name: hydrocortisone (oral) [ HYE-droe-KOR-ti-sone ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Do not receive a "live" vaccine while using Cortef.
-The vaccine may not work as well and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).
+Avoid receiving a "live" vaccine.
+The vaccine may not work as well while you are using Cortef.
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
-These conditions can be serious or even fatal in people who are using steroid medication.
+These conditions can be serious or even fatal in people who are using Cortef.

 Cortef side effects